 Learn what Google passage ranking is and whether it should be an important consideration in your SEO strategy.

-Google passage ranking (also called passage indexing) is one of the biggest announcements around search in 2020.
-Even though this is only a small ranking change in Google, the topic generated a lot of discussions and misconceptions almost immediately.
+Google passage ranking (also called passage indexing) was one of the biggest announcements around search in 2020.
+Even though this was only a small ranking change in Google, the topic generated a lot of discussions and misconceptions almost immediately.

 It was all due to the unfortunate wording “passage indexing” that Google used when announcing this change for the first time.
 The word “indexing” made many people think that Google now will be indexing the passages of web pages rather than entire web pages.

 I deeply analyzed all the available information on Google passages to be able to present it in a digestible form here in this guide.

 Passage ranking (also referred to as passage indexing) means that Google can now rank individual passages of a web page.

 Passage ranking is sometimes referred to as passage indexing but it has nothing to do with indexing.
 This is a ranking change.

 - The goal of passage-based ranking is to surface in search results web pages that have poor content structure (e.g. no headings, no clear sections, etc.), cover multiple topics, or lack any SEO optimizations.